JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 We characterize the statistical model in terms of two random variables: a $q$-dimensional vector of random effects represented by the random variable $\mathcal{B}$ and an $n$-dimensional response vector represented by the random variable $\mathcal{Y}$.
 (We use upper-case "script" characters to denote random variables.
-The corresponding lower-case upright letter denotes a particular value of the random variable.)
+The corresponding lower-case upright letter denotes a particular value of the random variable, with vector-valued random variable values in boldface.)
 We observe the value, $\mathbf{y}$, of $\mathcal{Y}$.
 We do not observe the value, $\mathbf{b}$, of $\mathcal{B}$.